 8. The rate charged for discounts made and advances extended under the Federal Reserve's primary credit discount window program, which became effective January 9, 2003.
 This rate replaces that for adjustment credit, which was discontinued after January 8, 2003.
 For further information, see www.federalreserve.gov/boarddocs/press/bcreg/2002/200210312/default.htm.
 The rate reported is that for the Federal Reserve Bank of New York.
 Historical series for the rate on adjustment credit as well as the rate on primary credit are available at www.federalreserve.gov/releases/h15/data.htm.

 9. Yields on actively traded non-inflation-indexed issues adjusted to constant maturities.
 The 30-year Treasury constant maturity series was discontinued on February 18, 2002, and reintroduced on February 9, 2006.
 From February 18, 2002, to February 9, 2006, the U.S. Treasury published a factor for adjusting the daily nominal 20-year constant maturity in order to estimate a 30-year nominal rate.
-The historical adjustment factor can be found at www.treasury.gov/resource-center/data-chart-center/interest-rates/.
+The historical adjustment factor can be found at home.treasury.gov/policy-issues/financing-the-government/interest-rate-statistics.
 Source: U.S. Treasury.

 11. Based on the unweighted average bid yields for all TIPS with remaining terms to maturity of more than 10 years.